Sterling falls versus dollar on concerns over the economy

 By Stefano Rebaudo

-July 8 (Reuters) - Sterling fell against a strengthening dollar as an unfavourable macroeconomic backdrop overshadowed concerns about politics after Prime Minister Boris Johnson announced his resignation.
+July 8 (Reuters) - Sterling fell against the dollar on Friday as an unfavourable macroeconomic backdrop overshadowed concerns about politics after Prime Minister Boris Johnson announced his resignation.

-The pound rose on Thursday after media reports of his imminent resignation earlier in the day and held on to the gains after Johnson said he was quitting.

-Some analysts said they expected a rally as some political uncertainty came off the table.
+Britain's government will focus on delivering pre-agreed policy rather than unpicking previously agreed decisions, a spokesperson for Boris Johnson said on Friday.

 The Financial Times, citing lawmakers with knowledge of the plans, said the Conservative party intended to have a new prime minister in place by the time parliament returns from its summer break in early September.